t-kozak/t-kozak.github.io/_posts/2023-08-27-robots-talking-art.md

 <a href="https://photography.teds-stuff.xyz/Personal/AI-Talks-Art/n-4R6jDq/i-GPXW2s6/A"><img src="https://photos.smugmug.com/photos/i-GPXW2s6/0/4ec10cba/L/i-GPXW2s6-L.jpg" alt=""></a>

 One of the photos depicts a hopping kangaroo.
 Where you see a 'roo, the machine sees zebras or hyenas...
 In another one, there is a bunch of termite mounds.
-Where you see termite mound, AI sees a herd of elephants.
+Where you see termite mounds, AI sees a herd of elephants.
 Suffice it to say, the models I've been interrogating, never saw a kangaroo or termite mound in their "life" and it shows.